-Compounded upon this is the fact that safety issues and adherence to traditional gender norms in Zaachila limit the mobility and life prospects of adolescent girls.
-Public spaces are deemed too dangerous for them (harassment is common and there have recently been incidents of rape and trafficking of girls) and girls are often not allowed to leave their houses unless accompanied by a family member.
-Families expect girls to take care of their younger siblings and do the majority of household chores, while boys play sports and engage in other after-school activities.
-The community considers adolescent girls ages 14-15 to be old enough to have children and because there is little access to sexual and reproductive health and rights education, many girls in the community get pregnant before they turn 18.
+Safety issues and adherence to traditional gender norms in Zaachila limit the mobility and life prospects of adolescent girls.
+Public spaces are deemed too dangerous for them (harassment is common and there have been recent incidents of rape and trafficking of girls) and girls are often not allowed to leave their houses unless accompanied by a family member.
+Families expect girls to take care of their younger siblings and do most household chores.
+Some consider girls ages 14-15 to be old enough to have children because there is little access to sexual and reproductive health and rights education, many girls get pregnant before they turn 18.
 Young men in the community are taught that to be “masculine” is to be violent and aggressive, particularly in regards to their sexuality, which negatively affects young women.
-With few positive role models, young women look to pregnancy as a way to transition into adulthood, and young men engage in risky behaviour such as doing drugs and joining gangs.
+With few positive role models, young women look to pregnancy as a way to transition into adulthood, and some young men engage in risky behavior such as doing drugs and joining gangs.